coherent-research/dcs-documentation/DCSUserGuide.md

 # Accessing Billing Data
 ## Overview
 Each Register and Virtual Meter in DCS may optionally have a Tariff associated with it (see [Managing Tariffs](#managing-tariffs) for how to manage tariffs in DCS).
 The tariff is used by DCS to calculate the cost associated with a Register or Virtual Meter for a given period of time based on the Metered Data.
-Note that Registers and Virtual Meters that correspond to Instataneous values may NOT have Tariffs associated with them.
+Note that Registers and Virtual Meters that correspond to Instantaneous values may NOT have Tariffs associated with them.
  ## Viewing Billing Data
 To view the Billing Data for a Register or Virtual Meter: